discernus/research/2d_trump_populism/pdaf_v10.md

       - Thematic centrality to the overall message
       - Rhetorical devices used for emphasis (metaphors, imagery, emotional appeals) SALIENCE ≠ INTENSITY.
 A dimension can have high intensity (e.g., 0.9) but low salience (e.g., 0.2) if it's just a passing mention, or moderate intensity (e.g., 0.5) but high salience (e.g., 0.9) if it is the central theme of the text.

-      For each of the nine dimensions, provide:
-      - **Score (0.0-1.0)**: Based on strength of evidence in the text
-      - **Salience (0.0-1.0)**: How central is this dimension to this specific text?
-      - **Confidence (0.0-1.0)**: How certain are you in this assessment?
-      - **Evidence**: Direct quote supporting your assessment

-      Your analysis should focus on evaluating each dimension according to the PDAF methodology, providing clear reasoning for scores, salience, and confidence assessments, and identifying key textual evidence that supports your dimensional assessments.

-      **Note**: For highest quality results with focused attention on specific dimension groups, use the sequential analysis variants below.